About Us Board of Trustees

 Nicole Staudinger

-Nicole Staudinger is a market president at FirstBank, Colorado’s second largest bank and one of the largest privately-held bank in the nation.
+Nicole Staudinger is a market president at FirstBank, Colorado’s second largest bank and one of the largest privately-held banks in the nation.
 She is an active member of the community, currently serving as treasurer for the Colorado State University’s Green & Gold Foundation and on the executive committee of the Fort Collins Chamber of Commerce.
 Nicole currently resides outside of Fort Collins.
 She and her husband, Ty, have six children.

 Marla Trumper*